lcombs15/Hydra-Battle/README.md

 * If a head has no children, it can be chopped.
 * If a head has children, it cannot be chopped.
 * Any head chopped causes it's parent to duplicate itself and it's children (Minus head chopped) X times (X=2 by default)

-## How to run the game
-Download the jar here: <a href="https://github.com/lcombs15/Hydra-Battle/blob/master/Hydra-battle.jar">https://github.com/lcombs15/Hydra-Battle/blob/master/Hydra-battle.jar</a>